krishns18/Data_Projects/README.md

 #### 5. Data Lakes Using Spark
 - Built an ETL pipeline that extracts their data from S3, processes them using Spark, and loads the data back into S3 as a set of dimensional tables.

+#### 6. Data Pipeline with Airflow
+- Built a data warehouse ETL pipelines using Apache Airflow.

 <i>Updates in progress...</i>